Want Your Home Renovation to Succeed? You Need a Good Contractor

 Another KPMG data point states that 82 percent of homeowners want to collaborate more with their contractors.
 If you have trouble communicating the first time you meet, then it likely won’t get easier as the project continues.

 Beyond that, you have to be confident that your contractor can deal with setbacks.
 For example, you might have to fix old “handyman specials,” fortify old framework, remove asbestos, and rework any electric or plumbing infrastructure.
-A good contractor explains these factors to you, then researches your property’s history, asks you questions, and provides answers to let you know what to expect.
+A good contractor explains these factors, researches the property’s history, asks questions, and provides answers to set expectations.

 What Makes a Good Renovation Contractor?